 Let’s get started!

-Then, watch this sample button video tutorial and start making your own buttons on Autodraw!
+Watch this sample button video tutorial to start making your own solidarity buttons on Autodraw!

 Finally, download your button and share it with your friends, family, or classmates.